ascender1729/asteroid-dodge/README.md

 # Cosmic Defender

-Cosmic Defender is an exciting 3D space shooter game built with Three.js.
+Cosmic Defender(Prev.
+Asteroid Dodge) is an exciting 3D space shooter game built with Three.js.
 Navigate through an asteroid field, destroy incoming threats, and collect power-ups to survive as long as possible!

 ## Features